Skip to content

 (8) Exercising your rights.
 To exercise your rights, an informal notice to the contact details named under Section 2 (or Section 3) is sufficient.
 The exercise of your rights is, as a rule, free of charge for you.

-(1) Insofar as Datargo processes personal data within the scope of the contractual provision of the Datargo Business Operations Platform on behalf of and on the instructions of a business customer, the respective business customer is the controller and Datargo is the processor within the meaning of Art.
+(1) Insofar as Datargo processes personal data within the scope of the contractual provision of one of its products on behalf of and in accordance with the instructions of a business customer, that business customer is the controller and Datargo is the processor within the meaning of Art.
 28 GDPR.
-The details are governed by the data processing agreement (DPA) .

 The provision of personal data is not required by law or contract in the context of merely visiting the website.
-When making contact and using the live chat, however, the provision of the information marked as required in each case is necessary in order to process your enquiry or to initiate a contract.
+When making contact, however, the provision of the information marked as required in each case is necessary in order to process your enquiry or to initiate a contract.
 Without this information, we may not be able to provide the relevant service.

 Automated decision-making in individual cases, including profiling within the meaning of Art.
 22 (1) and (4) GDPR, does not take place in the context of visiting the website.